sagemath/trac_to_gh/Issue 5709.md

 # Issue 5709: singular interface -- use a smaller file size cutoff on solaris

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5709

 Original creator: was